VijayBarige/Research-Methodology/README.md

 ## Visualizing Results

 - This proceddure is performed for all the three algorithms, logistic regression, Knn and Decision Tree classifiers.
-- We get three different accuracies for each algorithm, they are similar to eachother with sligth difference.
+- We get three different accuracies for each algorithm, they are similar to eachother with sligth differences.
 <img src="Images/Knn.png" height=150>   <img src="Images/Decision%20tree.png" height=150>

 - Graph comparision of accuracies of all three algorithms.